ScottGoerzen/Seng360Assign3/README.md

 You can now type freely as the Client or Server to send messages to the other party.

-Security options can be changed by typing a '-' followed by a command into the imput field.
+Security options can be changed by typing a '-' followed by a command into the input field.

 Commands include: